 Ralph Wilde has been a member of the Faculty of Laws at University College London (UCL), University of London since July 2002.
 He was formerly a supervisor in international law and a guest lecturer at Cambridge University and the Henry Fellow and Visiting Scholar at Yale Law School.
 He is a Senior Research Associate at the Refugee Law Initiative of the Human Rights Consortium of the University of London School of Advanced Studies and a member of the UCL Migration Research Unit and the UCL Refuge in a Moving World Network.
 In 2018, he will serve as Director of Studies of the Centre for Studies and Research at the Hague Academy of International Law.
 In 2012, he was awarded a €1.1 million Research Frontier Grant from the European Research Council.
 This is funding a five-year interdisciplinary project, Human Rights Beyond Borders, on the extraterritorial application of human rights law.
 The project began in February 2013 and runs until January 2018.
 He received his PhD from Cambridge University, 2003.

-Başak Çalı is Professor of International Law at the Hertie School of Governance and Director of the Center for Global Public Law at Koç University, Istanbul.
+Başak Çalı is Professor of International Law at the Hertie School and Director of the Center for Global Public Law at Koç University, Istanbul.
 Her research interests are international law, human rights law, and the prospects of global public law in a multi-level legal order. Çalı is the Secretary General of the European Society of International Law, Editor-in-Chief of Oxford University Press United Nations Human Rights Case-Law Reports, a Fellow of the Human Rights Centre of the University of Essex and a Senior Research Fellow at the Pluricourts Centre at the University of Oslo.
 She has been a Council of Europe expert on the European Convention on Human Rights (ECHR) since 2002.
 She has trained members of the judiciary and acted as a litigation advisor and trainer to non-governmental organisations and lawyers on European and comparative human rights law.
 She received her PhD in International Law from the University of Essex in 2003.